paroxp/concourse-node-sdk/README.md

 Think: GitHub Actions, DigitalOcean App Deployments, Heroku Deployments.

-## Documentation

-Find the `docs/` directory which is generated from source code.

 ## Testing

 Majority of the tests are written as integration tests, and there is very little unit tests as it stands.